neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/README.md

 });
 ```

-### Resetting a form
+### Resetting a Form

-- Explain that it is a good idea to reset a form to allow for new data to be entered
+- Explain that it is a good idea to reset a form to allow for new data to be entered.
-- Show an example of a form reset in the demo
+- Show an example of a form reset in the demo:
-  - Add `event.target.reset()` to the end of the submit handler function
+  - Add `event.target.reset()` to the end of the submit handler function.
-- Explain that it is a good idea to focus an input field after submitting the form to further improve user experience (hands can stay on the keyboard and the user can input new data immediately)
+- Explain that it is a good idea to focus an input field after submitting the form to further improve user experience (hands can stay on the keyboard and the user can input new data immediately).
-- Give a common example: e.g. message input for a chat app
+- Give a common example: e.g., message input for a chat app.
-- Show an example in the demo app
+- Show an example in the demo app:
-  - Use `event.target.elements.firstName.focus()` to focus the first input
+  - Use `event.target.elements.firstName.focus()` to focus the first input.

 ### Input Event

-- Explain that we have to listen to the `input` event if we want to react to every user input the user makes on an input field
+- Explain that we have to listen to the `input` event if we want to react to every user input the user makes on an input field.
-- Show an example for the `input` event in the demo
+- Show an example for the `input` event in the demo.
-- Demonstrate with `console.log()` that the event is triggered with every keystroke
+- Demonstrate with `console.log()` that the event is triggered with every keystroke.

 ```js
 const messageInput = document.querySelector('[data-js="personal-message"]');